 Depending on your preferences and your patient’s healthcare benefits, diabetes education can include up to 10 hours of group classes (9 hours) and individual counseling (1 hour) in the first year after diagnosis and two hours every year thereafter.
 The classes and counseling address diet, exercise, problem solving, monitoring, medications and more.

-Diabetes educators use a variety of educational methods, hands-on charts, videos and informational tools to help your patients:
+Diabetes care and education specialists use a variety of educational methods, hands-on charts, videos and informational tools to help your patients:

 - Understand exactly what diabetes is and how it affects the body

 - Understand how diabetes medications work to to lower blood glucose